top of page

 60 mins: £75

-Special program designed for individuals experiencing chronic pain, high stress, and anxiety:
+Special program designed for children & teens experiencing stress, anxiety:

 f4163fee-0404-4292-b342-8e78ad796a6d.jpg